hasgeek/events/_rootconf_events/2018-security-clinic.md

     ### Who should attend?
     You should attend if you're:
     - interested in security, but not sure how to start.
-    - tasked with or responsible for security in your company and want to understand the landscape by interacting with people who do this daily for glibal clients.
+    - tasked with or responsible for security in your company and want to understand the landscape by interacting with people who do this daily for global clients.

     ### Pitstops
     At Appsecco we pride ourselves in being extremely pragmatic about explaining security and helping people understand the hard to understand industry lingo as well.
 Based on working with companies, teams and individuals all over the world we have come up with the following pit stops to cover at Rootconf 2018.